VesnaBrucoms/ps-technical-challenge/docs/design/use-cases.md

 account wide achievement level.

-As a key assumption is that they only exist to fill out the dataset (see [relevant page](./key-assumptions.md#non-playstation-games)), this will implemented as an optional filter on both endpoints.
+As a key assumption is that they only exist to fill out the dataset (see [relevant page](./key-assumptions.md#non-playstation-games)), this will be implemented as an optional filter on both endpoints.

 **Previous page:** [Overview](./overview.md)